saschiwy/HeicConverter/Readme.md

 ## GUI

 Also a GUI Version is available.
-Just start HeicConverterGui.exe.
+Just run `pythonw .\heicConverterGui.py` from the download directory

 ![GUI](doc/gui_example.png)

-## Installation
+## Alternative Installation of @saschiw's version:

 ### Windows